duvan-gallego/mcp-api-colombia/README.md

 # Api Colombia MCP Server

-Model Context Protocol (MCP) is a standardized protocol for managing context between large language models (LLMs) and external systems.
-This repository provides an MCP Server for api-colombia, allowing you to use the API using natural language.
+The Model Context Protocol (MCP) is a standardized protocol for managing context between large language models (LLMs) and external systems.
+This repository provides an MCP Server for the [api-colombia](https://api-colombia.com/) API, allowing you to use the API throught natural language.

+# Api Colombia

+On its creators words, API Colombia is a public RESTful API that enables users to access a wide range of public information about the country of Colombia.

 ## Getting started